UnstoppableMango/AdventOfCode2021/README.md

 dotnet run
 ```

-For the Haskell solutions run
+For the Haskell solutions you can run

 ```bash
 runhaskell Main.hs